chef-boneyard/chef-web-docs-2016/step_resource/step_resource_file_use_data_bag.rst

 ..
 This is an included how-to.

-The following example shows how to apply the contents of a data bag named "ssl_certificate" to certain files within the |chef| organization.
+The following example shows how to apply the contents of a data bag named "ssl_certificate" to certain files:

 .. code-block:: ruby